 Drowning injuries tend to be very severe because human beings can only be deprived of oxygen for a small window of time before suffering brain damage or death.
 Retaining the counsel of a Miami drowning accident lawyer is a crucial step for drowning victims and families to seek compensation for their injuries.
-If you or a loved one have been injured in a drowning accident, do not wait any longer to contact a personal injury attorney at the Law Offices of Prosper Shaked so that you can recover the damages you are entitled to.
+If you or a loved one have been injured in a drowning accident, do not wait any longer to contact a personal injury attorney at Prosper Shaked Accident Injury Attorneys PA so that you can recover the damages you are entitled to.

 It is a misconception that drowning accidents only occur when children are left unattended at a pool.
 While this is certainly one of the most common causes of drowning injuries and deaths, there are also other factors that can contribute to this type of accident.
 Some of the most common causes of drowning accidents are: